-It would take days for you to scratch the surface of this 36,000 hectare park that stretches from The Gap in Brisbane’s north west and across the expansive Mt Nebo and Mt Glorious.
+It would take days to scratch the surface of the 36,000 hectare D’Aguilar National Park, that stretches from The Gap in Brisbane’s north west and across the expansive Mt Nebo and Mt Glorious.
+Here are a few highlights to get you started…

 You can access the Northbrook River and the gorge from the Northbrook Pathway off Mt Glorious Road.
 It will take you about an hour to reach the trailhead from Brisbane.
 Drive about 3km down the hill from the Wivenhoe Dam Lookout (on your left coming from Brisbane) until you see a long cleared dirt section on your right just before a hairpin turn marked with a 20km/h yellow sign.
 Park here and cross the road, jump over the guardrail between the 5th and 6th arrow sign and you’ll see a steep dirt path heading downhill.

-This path will take you down to the creek and then your turn left.
-From here, you walk along a rough path, rock hop and wade through water to make your way down a pretty creek surrounding by steep cliffs, and large rocks.
-It’s an adventure all the way as you never know what’s around the next corner, but it will take at least an hour to reach the gorge.
+This path will take you down to the creek and then you turn left.
+From here, you walk along a rough path, rock hop and wade through water to make your way down a pretty creek surrounded by steep cliffs and large rocks.
+It’s an adventure all the way as you never know what’s around the next corner but it will take at least an hour to reach the gorge.

 Across the road, you can embark on a 26km loop along the ridges of Northbrook Mountain from the Westside Track.
 Pick up a topographic map from the Walkabout Creek Discovery Centre at The Gap to guide you along the track.

-If you’re keen for a weekend escape from the bustle of city life, there’s bush camps spread throughout Northbrook Mountain so pack up your tent and spend a night in the bush.
+If you’re keen for a weekend escape from the bustle of city life, there’s bush camps spread throughout the Northbrook area of D’Aguilar National Park, so pack up your tent and spend a night in the bush.

 You’ll probably be the only one out there and have the stars all to yourself.